Skip to main content

 Personal Profile

-Andrew Sankey is a Consultant Orthopaedic Surgeon who specialises in the treatment of all aspects of shoulder and elbow problems.
-He has nearly 15 years of experience as a trauma surgeon treating tendon and ligament tears, dislocations and fractures of the shoulder, humerus, elbow and forearm.
+Mr Andrew Sankey is a highly experienced Consultant Orthopaedic Surgeon specialising in the diagnosis and treatment of shoulder and elbow conditions.
+With nearly 15 years of experience as a consultant trauma surgeon, he has extensive expertise in treating a wide range of upper limb injuries and conditions, including tendon and ligament tears, fractures, and joint instability.

-He has had a variety of leadership and advisory roles both in the NHS and private sector.
-He has been the service director and clinical director of Chelsea and Westminster NHS Hospitals Trust Orthopaedic Department on several occasions, and helped to steer the department through the COVID pandemic.
-He sits on the Medical Advisory Committee at King Edward VII’s Hospital and represents the Shoulder and Elbow Consultants at The Lister Hospital in the wider HCA private hospital group.
+Mr Sankey has held a number of leadership and advisory positions within both the NHS and private healthcare sectors.
+He has served as Service Director and Clinical Director of the Orthopaedic Department at Chelsea and Westminster NHS Hospitals Trust, where he played a key role in supporting the department, including through the challenges of the COVID-19 pandemic.
+He is also a member of the Medical Advisory Committee at King Edward VII’s Hospital and represents Shoulder and Elbow Consultants within the wider HCA private hospital group.

-He studied medicine at St John’s College Cambridge, where he obtained an MA in Biological Anthropology.
-After a further 3 years at St Mary’s Hospital, Imperial College in London, he qualified as a doctor in 1997.
-Specialist Registrar training in Trauma and Orthopaedics took place on the NE Thames training programme based at University College London Hospital.
-Fellowships in Upper Limb Surgery followed at St Mary’s Hospital and UCLH.
-Simultaneously, Andrew researched in bone cell biology at Imperial College and The Royal Veterinary College, and researched methods of proximal humerus fracture fixation at the Biomechanical Engineering Department at Imperial College
+Mr Sankey studied medicine at St John’s College, University of Cambridge, where he also achieved an MA in Biological Anthropology.
+He completed further medical training at St Mary’s Hospital, Imperial College London, qualifying as a doctor in 1997.
+He later undertook specialist Trauma and Orthopaedic training through the North East Thames programme, based at University College London Hospital, followed by advanced Upper Limb Surgery fellowships at St Mary’s Hospital and UCLH.

-He became a Consultant in Trauma and Orthopaedics at Chelsea and Westminster NHS Hospitals Trust in 2009.
+He became a Consultant Trauma and Orthopaedic Surgeon at Chelsea and Westminster NHS Hospitals Trust in 2009 and continues to contribute to surgical education, regularly teaching at professional courses, surgical training programmes, and supervising trainee surgeons.

 Professional Memberships